esper-io/console_docs/docs/devices-groups/apps-device.md

-Step 2: On the slide-out from the right side console, click the button **Uninstall**.
+Step 2: On the slide-out from the right side, click the button **Uninstall**.

 ![](./images/deviceapps/115_Groups_devices_details_screen_app_uninstall_message.png)